abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 What are functors
 ===

-The logician Rudolf Carnap invented the word "functor" as part of his project to formalize the syntax for the natural languages such as English, in order to create a precise way to talk about science.
-Originally, he took it to mean a phrase whose meaning can be customized by combining it with numerical values, such as the phrase "the temperature at $x$ o'clock" (which has a different meaning depending on the value of $x$).
+The logician Rudolf Carnap coined the term "functor" as part of his project to formalize the syntax for the natural languages such as English in order to create a precise way for us to talk about science.
+Originally, a functor meant a word or phrase whose meaning can be customized by combining it with numerical value, such as the phrase "the temperature at $x$ o'clock", which has a different meaning depending on the value of $x$.

-In other words, a functor is a phrase that acts as a function, only not a function between sets, but one between *linguistic concepts* (such as times and temperature.)
+In other words, a functor is a phrase that *acts as a function*, only not a function between sets, but one between *linguistic concepts* (such as times and temperature.)

 ![Functor, as envisioned by Rudolf Carnap.](functor_carnap.svg)

-Later, one of the inventors of category theory Sanders Mac Lane borrowed the word, to describe a function between *categories* as well, which he defined in the following way:
+Later, one of the inventors of category theory Sanders Mac Lane borrowed the word, to describe a something that *acts as function between categories*, which he defined in the following way:

-> A functor between two categories (let's call them $A$ and $B$) consists of a pair of mappings - a mapping that maps each *object* in $A$ to an object in $B$ and a mapping that maps each *morphism* between any objects in $A$ to a morphism between objects in $B$, in a way that *preserves the structure* of the category.
+> A functor between two categories (let's call them $A$ and $B$) consists of two mappings - a mapping that maps each *object* in $A$ to an object in $B$ and a mapping that maps each *morphism* between any objects in $A$ to a morphism between objects in $B$, in a way that *preserves the structure* of the category.

 ![Functor](functor.svg)